-Question Response Section How will the Acquisition be implemented?
+Question Response Question How will the Acquisition be implemented?
 As announced on 7 August 2019, the Company has entered into a share purchase agreement with Takmur under which the Company has agreed to issue 210,274,171 new Shares to shareholders in Takmur in exchange for all of the issued capital of Takmur.
-At the General Meeting to be held on 13 December 2019, the Company will seek Shareholder Approval to change the activities of the Company from an oil and gas exploration company to a mineral sands exploration and production company with projects in Indonesia.
-Shareholders will consider resolutions relating to the: Section 3.2 Disposal; change in nature and scale of the Company's activities; Acquisition; and Board of the Company moving forward.
-Section 3.2 The Mandiri Project, through Takmur, will be the primary asset of the Company following completion of the Acquisition.
+At the General Meeting held on 13 December 2019, the Company sought Shareholder Approval to change the activities of the Company from an oil and gas exploration company to a mineral sands exploration and production company with projects in Indonesia.
+Shareholders considered and approved resolutions relating to the: Section Section 3.2 Disposal; change in nature and scale of the Company's activities; Acquisition; and Board of the Company moving forward.
+The operation of the Mandiri Project, through Takmur, will be the primary asset of the Company following completion of the Acquisition.
 The Company also proposes to change its name to "Pyx Resources Limited" which in the Board's opinion is more reflective of the new direction of the Company.